orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 ### AI policy

-AI generated code and synthetic data is acceptable on this overlay.
+AI generated code and synthetic data are acceptable on this overlay.

 #### See also